 Red: unsustainable.

 While a certain level of subjectivity is unavoidable, this approach allows identification, for each theme, of conditions of critical unsustainability (red), conditions that can be considered ‘ideal’ (green) and, in between, intermediate conditions that are considered ‘acceptable’ but would need to be scrutinized in terms of possible improvements (yellow).
-This approach also acknowledges the trade-offs existing between sustainability dimensions and themes, and the need to find an acceptable balance between them.
+This approach also acknowledges the trade-offs that exist between sustainability dimensions and themes, and the need to find an acceptable balance between them.